 As Principal, Policy at Luminate, Laura leads investments, engages in direct policy and advocacy work, and commissions research for Luminate’s global Governance & Citizen Engagement initiative.
 Laura’s portfolio includes grants in fiscal governance and open data organizations and initiatives at the global, regional and country-level.
 She is a member of the Open Contracting Partnership advisory board.

 Laura served as a Peace Corps volunteer in Niger from 2002 to 2005.
 She was a research fellow at Harvard’s Center for Public Leadership, where she managed research projects and co-authored several works, including the National Leadership Index: A National Study of Confidence in Leadership and a chapter in the book Women and Leadership: The State of Play and Strategies for Change.
 She was an adviser to the Liberian Ministry of Gender and Development and Liberian Women’s Legislative Caucus part-time during her graduate studies, and then was appointed by President Barack Obama as a White House Fellow from 2009-2010.
-Prior to joining Omidyar Network, Laura served as associate director of Innovations for Successful Societies, a Princeton University research program that focuses on building public sector accountability.
+Prior to joining Luminate, Laura served as associate director of Innovations for Successful Societies, a Princeton University research program that focuses on building public sector accountability.

 Laura has a bachelor’s degree in psychology from Harvard College and a master’s degree in public policy from Harvard Kennedy School.
 She is based in London, UK.